iotaledger/goshimmer/docs/apis/mana.md

 ## `/mana/pending`

-You can get the mana (bm2) that will be pledged by a given output.
+Get the amount of base access mana that would be pledged if the given output was spent.

 ### Parameters
 | | |